ARMmbed/uvisor/README.md

   </tbody>
 </table>

-If you want to know how to use the uVisor APIs to setup a secure box please refer to the [Quick-Start Guide for uVisor on mbed OS](docs/api/QUICKSTART.md) and to the full [uVisor API documentation](docs/api/API.md).
+To use the uVisor APIs to set up a secure box, please refer to the [getting started guide](docs/api/QUICKSTART.md) and the full [uVisor API documentation](docs/api/API.md).

 ### The boot process

-The uVisor is initialised right after device start-up and takes ownership of its most critical assets, like privileged peripherals, the vector table and memory management.
+The uVisor is initialized right after device startup and takes ownership of its most critical assets, such as privileged peripherals, the vector table and memory management.
 The boot process involves the following steps, in this order:

-1. Several sanity checks are performed, to verify integrity of the memory structure as expected by the uVisor.
+1. Several sanity checks verify integrity of the memory structure as expected by the uVisor.
-1. The uVisor `bss` section is zeroed, the uVisor `data` section initialised.
+1. The uVisor `bss` section is zeroed, the uVisor `data` section initialized.
-1. The uVisor takes ownership of the vector table
+1. The uVisor takes ownership of the vector table.
 1. The virtual Memory Protection Unit (vMPU) is initialized:
-    * Secure boxes are loaded.
+    - Secure boxes are loaded.
 For each of them:
-        * The `bss` section is zeroed.
+        - The `bss` section is zeroed.
-        * Access Control Lists (ACLs) are registered.
+        - Access Control Lists (ACLs) are registered.
-        * Stacks are initialised.
+        - Stacks are initialized.
-        * A private box context is initialized, if required.
+        - A private box context is initialized, if required.
-    * The MPU (ARM or third-party) is configured.
+    - The MPU (ARM or third-party) is configured.
-1. Privileged and unprivileged stack pointers are initialised.
+1. Privileged and unprivileged stack pointers are initialized.
-1. Execution is de-privileged and handed over to the unprivileged code.
+1. Execution is deprivileged and handed over to the unprivileged code.

-From this moment on, the operating system/application runs in unprivileged mode and in the default context, which is the one of the public box.
+From this moment on, the operating system/application runs in unprivileged mode and in the default context, which is that of the public box.

 ### Context switching

-The uVisor is able to set up a secure execution environment for itself and for each configured secure box.
-Whenever an event or an explicit call must be run in a specific environment, a context switch is triggered.
+The uVisor can set up a secure execution environment for itself and for each configured secure box.
+Whenever an event or an explicit call must run in a specific environment, a context switch is triggered.

 During a context switch, the uVisor stores the state of the previous context and then:

-* It re-configures the stack pointer and the box context pointer.
+- Reconfigures the stack pointer and the box context pointer.
-* It re-configures the MPU and the peripherals protection.
+- Reconfigures the MPU and the peripherals protection.
-* It hands the execution to the target context.
+- Hands the execution to the target context.

 A context switch is triggered automatically every time the target of a function call or exception handling routine (interrupts) belongs to a different secure domain.
 This applies to user interrupt service routines, threads and direct function calls.